Bottr-js/Bottr/Architecture.md

 bot.hears(/.+/, ...)
 ```

-In other frameworks such as Wordpress, you often have hooks and filters for events but in Pozi we have combined both.
+In other frameworks such as Wordpress, you often have hooks and filters for events but in Bottr we have combined both.
 This allows handlers to inject additional information to an event, handle it or bail and defer to something else.

 ### Filters